reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 ```
 When you run `npm start` it checks if the value of our `NODE_ENV` environment variable is
 `production`.
 If yes, it runs `npm run start:prod`, if not, it runs
 `npm run start:dev`.
-We have also added that the content-base of `start:dev` is a folder called
-public that we will create soon.
+We have also added that the content-base of `start:dev` is a folder called public that we have just created.

-In the root directly, go open up `webpack.config.js` and add the publicPath '/' as per below:
+In the root directly, open up `webpack.config.js` and add the publicPath '/' as per below:
 ```
 // webpack.config.js
   output: {